xHire/svobodneslovniky/README.md

 1. Fork this repository.
 2. Make your modifications in the particular dictionary.
 Please, keep the format of the dictionary (which is typically found in `format.en.md` file in the same directory as the dictionary).
 3. Execute the dictionary’s script `sort.sh`.
 This ensures that all records are in correct order.
 Unsorted records fail to pass later automatic check.
 4. Create a *Pull Request* for your contribution from your repository.
-Most times it is best to separate your contributions to individual dictionaries into separate commits with appropriate commit messages.
+Most times it is best to separate your contributions to individual dictionaries into independent commits with appropriate commit messages.

 In case of any issues, get in touch via IRC (see [our website](https://www.svobodneslovniky.cz/)).